RomainFranceschini/quartz/README.md

-# Oscillator - A DEVS-based Modeling & Simulation Environment (WIP)
+# Quartz - A DEVS-based Modeling & Simulation Environment (WIP)

-Oscillator is a Crystal library for defining models and constructing discrete event simulations based on the DEVS (Discrete EVent System Specification) and some of its extensions (Parallel DEVS, DSDEVS).
+Quartz is a Crystal library for defining models and constructing discrete event simulations based on the DEVS (Discrete EVent System Specification) and some of its extensions (Parallel DEVS, DSDEVS).
 Its a Crystal port of [DEVS-Ruby](https://github.com/devs-ruby)